Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 With such a diverse landscape, you’ll find plenty to enjoy inside this vast park.
 The protected area includes 10 volcanoes and a large ice cap.
 It’s no wonder it was named a UNESCO World Heritage Site in 2019.

-It is renowned for being “Iceland in miniature.”
-It means that in this region you’ll find a bit of everything that makes up the Icelandic landscape.
+It’s renowned for being “Iceland in miniature.”
+It means that in this region, you’ll find a bit of everything that makes up the Icelandic landscape.
 From vast lava fields to grand waterfalls, scenic cliffs to quaint fishing villages, and more.

 - Admiring the impressive Gerðuberg basalt cliffs